+Moreover, transport quantization in driven-dissipative photonic systems arises from fundamentally different physical mechanisms compared to condensed matter, cold atoms or unitary quantum walks~\cite{derrico_two-dimensional_2020}.
+In these latter systems, the particle number is conserved and the quantization is typically associated with a well-defined band occupation.
+In contrast, driven-dissipative systems are inherently out-of-equilibrium and a steady-state can emerge from a complex interplay between coherent drive, dissipation, and the underlying band geometry.
+As a non-equilibrium steady-state necessarily involves non-hermitian effects, the observation of a quantized transport of light typically requires distinct theoretical and experimental frameworks to account for this driven-dissipative balance~\cite{ozawa_anomalous_2014}.

-In this work, we introduce and demonstrate a novel approach to realising photonic Chern insulators that do not rely on strong external magnetic fields.
-We focus on the Haldane model~\cite{haldane_model_1988} where $\mathcal{T}$ is broken by adding complex next-nearest-neighbour couplings to a honeycomb lattice.
-This model was first realised with cold atoms in optical lattices~\cite{jotzu_experimental_2014, flaschner_observation_2018} and, more recently, has also been reported in the solid-state in temporally modulated monolayers~\cite{mitra_light-wave-controlled_2024} and in twisted Moiré bilayers~\cite{zhao_realization_2024, cai_signatures_2023}.
+In this work, we introduce and demonstrate a novel approach to realizing photonic Chern insulators that do not rely on strong external magnetic fields, and evidence the onset of a quantized Hall drift of light.
+We focus on the Haldane model~\cite{haldane_model_1988} where $\mathcal{T}$ is broken by adding complex next-nearest-neighbor couplings to a honeycomb lattice.
+This model was first realized with cold atoms in optical lattices~\cite{jotzu_experimental_2014, flaschner_observation_2018} and, more recently, has also been reported in the solid-state in temporally modulated monolayers~\cite{mitra_light-wave-controlled_2024} and in twisted Moiré bilayers~\cite{zhao_realization_2024, cai_signatures_2023}.
 The key challenge in implementing Haldane phases, especially in the photonic context~\cite{he_floquet_2019, liu_gain-induced_2021, sridhar_quantized_2024}, lies in the strict requirements for inter-site connectivity within the lattice.